 Near Bolivar Peninsula in Galveston County, Texas — The American South (West South Central)

 Location.
 Marker has been reported missing.
 It was located near 29° 22.499′ N, 94° 46.293′ W. Marker was near Bolivar Peninsula, Texas, in Galveston County.
 Marker could be reached from 7th Street just south of Madison Avenue, on the left.
-Touch for map.
 Marker was on left (going NW) on 7th street, near intersection of 7th and Madison.
 Sign pointing to marker still in place.
+Touch for map.
 Marker was at or near this postal address: 703 Madison Avenue, Port Bolivar TX 77650, United States of America.
+Touch for directions.

 More about this marker.
 This marker was destroyed by Hurricane Ike, September 2008